 What should I know before I apply?

-To apply for the Barclaycard Arrival Plus, you must be at least 18 years old.
+To apply for the Barclaycard Arrival® Plus World Elite Mastercard®, you must be at least 18 years old.
 You must also be a resident of the United States.
-Residents of Iowa, Puerto Rico and US territories are not eligible.
+Residents of Iowa and US territories are not eligible.

 Information you’ll need

-You can get almost any card if you have at least a good credit score of 680 or higher.
+You have a good shot at most cards if you have at least a good credit score of 670 or higher.
 However, Barclays Bank is more selective than other lenders.
-When you apply for the Barclaycard Arrival Plus, aim to have an excellent credit score of 720 or higher.
+When you apply for the Barclaycard Arrival® Plus World Elite Mastercard®, aim to have an excellent credit score of 720 or higher.

-To increase your chances of being approved for the Arrival Plus World Elite, keep your credit utilization low and avoid hard pulls on your credit immediately before applying.
+To increase your chances of being approved for the card, keep your credit utilization low and avoid hard pulls on your credit immediately before applying.

 I got the card.
 Now what?